-- A classifier derived from statistical learning theory by Vapnik, et al. in 1992. - SVM became famous when, using images as input, it gave accuracy comparable to neural-network with hand-designed features in a handwriting recognition task. - Currently, SVM is widely used in object detection & recognition, contentbased image retrieval, text recognition, biometrics, speech recognition, neuroimaging, etc. - Also used for regression.
+- A classifier derived from statistical learning theory by Vapnik, et al. in 1992. - SVM became famous when, using images as input, it gave accuracy comparable to neural-network in a handwriting recognition task. - Currently, SVM is widely used in object detection & recognition, text recognition, biometrics, speech recognition, neuroimaging, etc. - Also used for regression.